ibm-cloud-docs/vpc/backup_service_vpc_troubleshoot.md

 - If you see an internal error, contact IBM support.
 - If the backup snapshot limit is reached, delete the oldest snapshots so new ones can be created.
 You can create up to 100 backup snapshots of a volume.
+- If the snapshot rate is too high, consider increasing the time between backups.
+That change allows the service to complete the creation of the backup snapshots and loading them into {{site.data.keyword.cos_full_notm}} before a new snapshot is triggered.
 {: tsResolve}

 ## Backup policy is not created due to incorrect authorizations